Weak Convergence Of Tamed Exponential Integrators for Stochastic Differential Equations

 The schemes we examine are in the class of exponential integrators.
 These methods have proved to be effective schemes for many SDEs and stochastic partial differential equations (SPDEs).
 Originally only linear (or linearized) drift terms were exploited, see for example \cite{lord2004,biscay1996,Mora,jimenez1999simulation,JimenezCarbonell}, however recently several exponential integrators that also exploit the linear terms in diffusion emerged \cite{expmil,utkuLord,debrabant2021rk,yang2021class}.
 We are particularly interested in dealing with a one-sided Lipschitz drift term $F$ with superlinear growth.
-Hutzenthaler \textit{et al.} \cite{hutzenthaler2011} showed both strong and weak divergence Euler's method for the general SDE \eqref{eq:EqAFB} with superlinearly growing coefficients $F$ and/or $g_i$.
-Following \cite{hutzenthaler2011} many explicit variants of Euler-Maruyama schemes that guarantee the strong convergence to the exact solution of SDE were derived, see for example \cite{hutzenthaler2012,TruncatedMao2015,Beyn2016,TruncatedMao2018,Izgi2018,TretyakovZhang}.
-The most well known approach to deal with superlinearly growing coefficients is to employ "taming" to prevent the unbounded growth of numerical solutions.
-Although there has been much consideration of strong convergence of tamed schemes, see for example \cite{hutzenthaler2012,sabanis2013note,sabanis2016} there has been little consideration of weak convergence for SDEs \cite{brehier2020weakergodic,bossy2021weak,wang2021weak}.
-In \cite{brehier2020weakergodic}, Br{\'e}hier investigated the weak error of the explicit tamed Euler scheme for SDE's with one-sided Lipschitz continuous drift and additive noise to approximate averages with respect to the invariant distribution of the continuous time process.
+Hutzenthaler \textit{et al.} \cite{hutzenthaler2011} showed both strong and weak divergence of Euler's method for the general SDE \eqref{eq:EqAFB} with superlinearly growing coefficients $F$ and/or $g_i$.
+Following \cite{hutzenthaler2011} many explicit variants of Euler--Maruyama schemes that guarantee the strong convergence to the exact solution of SDE were derived, see for example \cite{hutzenthaler2012,TruncatedMao2015,Beyn2016,TruncatedMao2018,Izgi2018,TretyakovZhang}.
+The most well known approach to deal with superlinearly growing coefficients is to employ ``taming" to prevent the unbounded growth of numerical solutions.
+Although there has been much consideration of strong convergence of tamed schemes, see for example \cite{hutzenthaler2012,sabanis2013note,sabanis2016} there has been little consideration of weak convergence for SDEs \cite{brehier2020weakergodic,bossy2021weak,wang2021weak,wang2021weakIMA}.
+In \cite{brehier2020weakergodic}, Br{\'e}hier investigated the weak error of the explicit tamed Euler scheme for SDE's with one--sided Lipschitz continuous drift and additive noise to approximate averages with respect to the invariant distribution of the continuous time process.
 Bossy \textit{et al.}, \cite{bossy2021weak}, proposed and proved weak convergence of a semi-explicit exponential Euler scheme for a one-dimensional SDE with non-globally Lipschitz drift and diffusion behaving as $x^{\alpha}$, with $\alpha>1$.
 Due to the weak condition on the diffusion coefficient, their study covers regularity results for the solution of the Kolmogorov PDE commonly used in weak error analysis.
-In \cite{wang2021weak}, Wang and Zhao formulated a general weak convergence theorem for one-step numerical approximations of SDEs with non-globally drift coefficients.
+In \cite{wang2021weakIMA}, Wang \textit{et al.} formulated a general weak convergence theorem for one-step numerical approximations of SDEs with non-globally drift coefficients.